Multi-frequency analysis of the ALMA and VLA high resolution continuum observations of the substructured disc around CI Tau. Preference for sub-mm-sized low-porosity amorphous carbon grains: Observations, calibration, and imaging

-For the Ka~Band observations, we initially aligned the data from different EBs to ensure that the disc centre was consistent across all the datasets.
-Then, we applied a single round of phase-only self-calibration only to the B~configuration (lower angular resolution) data, leading to a slight improvement of~the peak SNR by $\approx5\%$.
+For the Ka~band observations, we initially aligned the data from different EBs to ensure that the disc centre was consistent across all the datasets.
+Then, we applied a single round of phase-only self-calibration only to the B~configuration (lower angular resolution) data, leading to a slight improvement of~the peak S/N by $\approx5\%$.
 We adopted the following \texttt{gaincal} parameters: \texttt{gaintype='G'}, \texttt{combine='scan'}, \texttt{solint='inf'}.
 Subsequently, the B~configuration data were combined with the A~configuration (higher angular resolution) ones.
-Similarly, a round of phase-only self-calibration was performed, resulting in a further increase in the peak SNR by $\approx10\%$.
+Similarly, a round of phase-only self-calibration was performed, resulting in a further increase in the peak S/N by $\approx10\%$.
 Additional self-calibration iterations with shorter solution intervals did not yield any further improvement.
-For the Ku~Band data, we applied one round of phase-only self-calibration (again with \texttt{gaintype='G'}, \texttt{combine='scan'}, \texttt{solint='inf'}) resulting in a marginal improvement of the SNR by $\approx10\%$.
-Due to the initially (too) low SNR, no self-calibration was performed on~the X and C~Band data to avoid introducing spurious effects.
+For the Ku~band data, we applied one round of phase-only self-calibration (again with \texttt{gaintype='G'}, \texttt{combine='scan'}, \texttt{solint='inf'}) resulting in a marginal improvement of the S/N by $\approx10\%$.
+Due to the initially (too) low S/N, no self-calibration was performed on~the X and C~band data to avoid introducing spurious effects.